All Products

 Note

 If an auto-renewal attempt fails due to insufficient account balance, the instance expires and the system does not initiate another auto-renewal attempt.
-In this case, you must manually renew the instance before the instance is automatically released.
+In this case, you must manually renew the instance before it is automatically released.

 • Manual renewal

-You can manually renew an instance at a point in time before the instance expires.
+You can manually renew an instance at any time before it expires.

 1. Log on to the console and go to the Instances page.
 In the top navigation bar, select the region in which the instance that you want to manage resides.
 Then, find the instance and click the instance ID.

-3. In the Auto-renewal panel, turn on Auto-renewal, read the prompt, and then select a duration.
+3. In the Auto-renewal panel that appears on the right, turn on the Auto-renewal switch, read the prompt information, and select a renewal duration.

 Note

-After you enable auto-renewal, the system automatically renews the instance based on the renewal duration that you specify.
+After you enable auto-renewal, the system automatically renews the instance based on your specified renewal duration.
 For example, if you set the renewal duration to three months, you are charged for a subscription of three months each time the instance is automatically renewed.

 2. Enter an instance ID in the Instance ID field to search for the instance.

-3. Find the instance and click Edit Auto Renewal or Enable Manual Renewal in the Actions column.
+3. Find the target instance and click Modify Auto Renewal or Enable Manual Renewal in the Actions column.

 Manually renew an instance